 Most breeding dogs in mills are female.
-These dogs are often bred at much earlier ages than is recommended by veterinarians and animal specialists.
-This can lead to health problems in breeding dogs, some of which can be passed down through generations of their offspring.
+They usually breed at much earlier ages than is recommended by veterinarians and animal specialists, which can lead to health problems; some of these problems may be passed down through generations of their offspring.

 - 460,000 total breeding animals are female.